Little Broken Hearts: Artwork and title

-The cover art for the album was inspired by the poster to the 1965 film Mudhoney.
+The cover art for the album was inspired by the poster of the 1965 film Mudhoney.
 Jones was recording the album at Danger Mouse's studio and saw the poster on the wall.
 She said, "Brian has this great collection of Russ Meyer posters in his studio.
 And this particular one...was right over the couch where I sat every day.
 I always was looking at it and thinking 'that's so cool I want to look like her!'
 I remember staring at the poster the whole time we made the record.
 It's a great visual."

 The photos for the album were taken by the photographer of Mad Men, Frank Ockenfels III, who worked with artists such as Fiona Apple and also Burton for his duo band with James Mercer, Broken Bells.
 The rest of the album design and directions were by Frank Harkins.

 The title of the album (and most of the tracks) allude to a recent break-up.

 Promotion

 On February 28, 2012, Jones premiered "Happy Pills", the first single from the album, via an announcement on her Facebook page on SoundCloud.
 After she announced that she will perform at the 2012 SXSW, she added that she would perform her new song at the show for the first time.
 "Happy Pills" was released on March 6, 2012.
-Days after premiering of "Happy Pills", on March 12, Jones uploaded "Travelin' On", another track from the album, on Soundcloud.
+Days after premiering of "Happy Pills", on March 12, Jones uploaded "Travelin' On", another track from the album, on SoundCloud.
 On April 15, NPR uploaded the entire album for streaming online.

-Jones performed in Germany on April 18, 2012 at the Alter Wartesaal—the old waiting room of Cologne's main station, Köln Hauptbahnhof—a concert that was presented by the WDR.
+Jones performed in Germany on April 18, 2012, at the Alter Wartesaal—the old waiting room of Cologne's main station, Köln Hauptbahnhof—a concert that was presented by the WDR.
 It was broadcast on radio and the music television show Rockpalast (on May 21).
 On April 25, she appeared in Later... with Jools Holland show alongside Jack White, Alabama Shakes, Grimes, The Chieftains, Carolina Chocolate Drops and The Secret Sisters where she performed three songs of the album: "Say Goodbye", "Happy Pills" and "Little Broken Hearts".

 Jones also announced some tour dates as promotion for the album.
 She was also a part of Gurtenfestival 2012 alongside artists such as Lenny Kravitz, Snow Patrol, Noel Gallagher's High Flying Birds, Friendly Fires and others.
 On August 10, 2012, she joined Foo Fighters, Franz Ferdinand, Beck, Metallica, Neil Young and Crazy Horse, Sigur Rós, Stevie Wonder, Skrillex and others for the 2012 Outside Lands Music and Arts Festival.